CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 CITY/COUNTY CLOSURES

-Destin - City of Destin is canceling Monday March 16 executive session at 5:30 p.m. and the regular city council meeting slated for 6 p.m. at the Destin City Hall Annex, located at 4100 Indian Bayou Trail.
-The City is also suspending activities through Monday, March 30th, 2020, at the following facilities:
+Destin - The City is suspending activities through Monday, March 30th, 2020, at the following facilities:

 -Destin Community Center